Film Academy Courses

 Panels & Conversations

-Ladima Foundation has hosted a series of ‘Women of Influence’ panels over the years with positive, tangible, outcomes.
+The Ladima Foundation has hosted a series of ‘Women of Influence’ panels over the years with positive, tangible, outcomes.
 These conversations have mostly taken place at Festivals and Markets including DISCOP Johannesburg, DISCOP Zanzibar and the Cape Town International Film Market and Festival.
-This year, the Women of Influence Panel will take place virtually on the 10th of December.
-Follow our social media pages for upcoming announcements and information.
+In 2020, as a result of the global Covid-19 pandemic, the Women of Influence Panel discussion took place virtually on the 10th of December.

 Trainings & Workshops